 Motorola Atrix 4G and HTC Inspire 4G pricing and launch details revealed?
-[UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+[UPDATED]Alex Wagner - Editorial Director of News and Content

 Yesterday Motorola let us know that the Atrix 4G would be arriving at "the end of February," but it turns out that Moto may actually be pushing the device out even earlier.
 AT&T's first dual-core Android was just spotted on AmazonWireless priced at a reasonable $149.99 on contract or $599.99 contract-free.
 It doesn't stop there, though, as Amazon has slipped a potential launch date in, too: February 11th.
 That's certainly earlier than the end of February, but I'm not one to complain.